simeononsecurity/ansible_windows_update/readme.md

 License: MIT

 Author Information:
-This role was created by SimeonOnecurity.
+This role was created by SimeonOnSecurity.
-For more information, visit [SimeonOnecurity.ch](https://simeononecurity.ch).
+For more information, visit [SimeonOnSecurity.ch](https://simeononsecurity.ch).